 Carbon dioxide emissions are widely known to be the largest contributor to anthropogenic climate change, however, even though aviation only contributes 2% of the world’s carbon dioxide emissions, aviation contributes to approximately 5% of global warming.
 The additional climate impact is caused by a number of non-carbon dioxide high altitude emissions such as such as soot, sulfates, nitrous oxide, water vapor, and notably, contrails, which are artificial clouds that transiently form in the wake of the aircraft.

 Quantifying and modeling the current and future climate impacts are associated with uncertainty.
-In partnership with the FAA, my research focuses on improving the quantification of aviation’s impact on climate change, while also making the current research available to policy makers.
+My research focuses on improving the quantification of aviation’s impact on climate change, while also making the current research available to policy makers.

 - Aviation’s impact on Climate Change